Alder-Digital/strapi-blog-poc/README.md

 `yarn develop`

 9. Visit [http://localhost:1337/admin/auth/register-admin](http://localhost:1337/admin/auth/register-admin) and create the admin user.
-The users aren't backed up.
+The admin user isn't backed up.

 10. Create a public facing API key for the frontend with `unlimited` token duration and token-type `readonly`.
 The settings below are granular but you should be OK with the readonly defaults. [http://localhost:1337/admin/settings/api-tokens?sort=name:ASC](http://localhost:1337/admin/settings/api-tokens?sort=name:ASC)